timebertt/term-paper-servicemesh/content/10-microservices.md

 **Uniform and Stable API**: Additionally, Kubernetes provides a uniform and stable API for both workload and configuration management.
 That means, specifications for workload and its configuration can be accessed, manipulated and secured by the same mechanisms in a stable and compatible manner.

-**Infrastructure Abstraction Layer**: Finally, Kubernetes acts as an abstraction layer across a lot of infrastructures where one can deploy containerized workload, which makes containerized applications portable and offers flexibility in deployments.
+**Infrastructure Abstraction Layer**: Furthermore, Kubernetes acts as an abstraction layer across a lot of infrastructures where one can deploy containerized workload, which makes containerized applications portable and offers flexibility in deployments.
 Not only is Kubernetes available as a managed service on many popular cloud platforms, there are also solutions for running it in a private cloud environment and also on a development machine.
 Across all these different infrastructures Kubernetes abstracts management of example of compute, storage and network resources.

-\todo[inline]{extensibility of k8s allows service mesh implementations like istio, linkerd}
+**Extensibility**: Last but not least, Kubernetes comes with first-class built-in extension mechanisms for extending the Kubernetes API as well as intercepting and altering API requests on the fly.
+Microservices will not necessarily benefit directly from these mechanisms.
+Though, Kubernetes' extensible architecture has allowed and fostered a tremendous growth of its open-source community.
+Over the past few years, a vast number of community-driven projects building on Kubernetes and its extension mechanisms have evolved.
+One important category of such projects is the service mesh space, which will be discussed later on and can be of great benefit for microservice-oriented applications for overcoming some of their biggest challenges.

-## Challenges
+## Challenges of Microservices

 As mentioned earlier, there are quite a lot of benefits of implementing a microservice architecture, especially when applications and organizations grow to a large size.
 Also, teams implementing microservice-oriented architectures can gain a lot from containerization and deployment to a container orchestration engine like Kubernetes.
 Nevertheless, there are still some common challenges left, that microservices will face or even bring up.
 Although the freedom of choice in programming languages and libraries give a lot of flexibility to development teams, it also makes it hard to implement consistent cross-cutting concerns, particularly those of inter-service communication [@bryant2020servicemesh].